 What Kills Stink Bugs In The Garden?

+Wondering what kills stink bugs?
+You're in luck.
+We've got just the thing for you.
 There are several products you can use to kill stink bugs in the garden, many of which are completely organic and safe.

 Neem oil is one natural option that can be used to get rid of stink bugs.
 All organic growers should check out our guide on when & how to use neem oil, as it's a powerful, natural pest control solution.
 A similar product you may want to learn how to use is insecticidal soap.